MathisWellmann/reservoir_computer/README.md

 # Reservoir Computers
+:radioactive: This old project has been collecting dust for a bit, so making this public for educational purposes, but don't expect much (It's a CPU implementation afterall).

 [Reservoir Computers](https://en.wikipedia.org/wiki/Reservoir_computing)
 are a type of recurrent neural network with a fixed internal connection matrix.
 The only thing being "trained" in this paradigm is the readout layer, by fitting a linear regression including regularization.